VISEGRAD BLOG: Europe's populist surge can still be contained

 The Commission then finally began to get tough over his flouting of the bloc’s key democratic values.
 It attached a new so-called rule of law mechanism to the 2021-27 budget deal and the Recovery Fund in November 2021, and then began to use it and other sanctions last year to withhold Hungary’s funding.
 Some €9.5bn of recovery fund money is still frozen, as well as €8.8bn of cohesion funding, money that Hungary desperately needs to climb its way out of recession.

-Despite persistent rumours to the contrary, it is entirely possible that these funds will not be released before the EP elections because Hungary has only made superficial efforts to meet the EU’s reform milestones.
+Despite persistent rumours to the contrary, it is entirely possible that these funds will not be released before the EP elections, because Hungary has only made superficial efforts to meet the EU’s reform milestones.

 “No-one is fighting for Hungary at the moment,” French Green MEP Gwendoline Delbos-Corfield told a webinar of Hungarian think-tank Political Capital and Germany’s Heinrich Boll Stiftung on November 22.
 “Orban knows it is going to be very difficult to get the money”.